 Every few years, my cousins and I get together for one epic weekend of exploring, card game marathons, cocktailing and just enjoying each others’ company.
 Where we go has been all over the map—Lake Martin, Alabama; Destin, Florida; Tullahoma/Nashville, Tennessee; Birmingham, Alabama—but a couple years back we settled on a location that was new to all of us: a fall trip to the Shoals.

 This post was last updated in September 2021.

 Why we chose our trip to the Shoals

-When you’ve got a group of 10—though two couldn’t make it, so it wound up being a group of eight instead—scattered all over Tennessee and North Carolina and want to pick somewhere central, you’ve got to go where the rental houses are.
+When you’ve got a group of 10—though two couldn’t make it, so it wound up being a group of eight instead—scattered throughout the South and want to pick somewhere central, you’ve got to go where the rental houses are.
 Unfortunately, it can be difficult to find a house to accommodate so many unless you look for coastal areas or a region near a lake with ample recreational facilities.

-In the beginning, we toyed with the idea of Kentucky Bourbon Country (too far for the Memphis folks), the Smoky Mountains (too crowded in peak foliage season) and even the waterfalls around Nashville (no houses that could accommodate all of us) before confining our quest to Northern Alabama.
+In the beginning, we toyed with the idea of Kentucky Bourbon Country (too far for the Memphis folks), the Smoky Mountains (too crowded in peak foliage season) and even the waterfalls around Nashville (no houses that could accommodate all of us) before confining our quest to North Alabama around Pickwick Lake.

-I had searches up on VRBO and HomeAway and finally found the perfect place for us thanks to my reliable Airbnb: a four-bedroom house on Pickwick Lake/the Tennessee River with plenty of communal space for chilling, cooking and playing cards.
+After settling on a trip to the Shoals, I searched VRBO and HomeAway and finally found the perfect place on Airbnb: a four-bedroom house on the lake/Tennessee River with plenty of communal space for chilling, cooking and playing cards.